Enjoy the time of worship, and inspirational messages during our General Sessions.

-Going beyond the usual 15-minute one-on-one meetings, Mentoring Opportunities offers a half hour with our faculty--those who can pinpoint the strengths and weaknesses of your work as well as discuss career goals in a more detailed way.
+Going beyond the usual 15-minute one-on-one meetings, Advance Mentoring is your opportunity for a half hour with Mentors that are part of our faculty.
+They can pinpoint the strengths and weaknesses of your work as well as discuss career goals in a more detailed way.

 How would you like to spend a half hour with one of our mentors whose sole concentration is you and your writing career?

 Here's how it works: After looking at the list of Mentors, email your choice of mentor(s) to request availability for mentoring.
 THEN: you will mail (snail or e, up to the mentor) a one-sheet about yourself and your work, the first ten pages of your WIP (if available and appropriate to the genre), and an overview of your goals, along with a $40 check or money order, made payable to the mentor.